openactive/data-models/README.md

 #### loadModel(modelName [, version])

-Returns the model definition for a particular version of the spec.
+Returns the model definition, augmented based on model inheritance, for a particular version of the spec.

 ##### Example